Arendelle-ftl/Arendelle-ftl.github.io/_projects/3_project.md

 ## Content

-I have planned to introduce several points of quantum mechanics, including basics concepts, the equations of motion, angular momentum, spin and identity of particles. **Unfortunately, my original plan was interrupted by final exams of medicine courses in that semester, so I had to suspend this seminar such that this lecture is not complelted yet.
+I have planned to introduce several points of quantum mechanics, including basics concepts, the equations of motion, angular momentum, spin and identity of particles. **Unfortunately, my original plan was interrupted by final exams of medicine courses in that semester, so I had to suspend this seminar such that this lecture is not completed yet.
 I will finish it as soon as possible.**
 ## Reference

 *Course of Theoretical Physics Volume 3, Quantum Mehchanics (non-relativistic theory)* by L. D. Landau